kitswas/git-for-all/Chapters/chapter2.md

 If you don't like the changes, you can delete the branch.
 Satisfied?
 Merge the branches.

-Keep in mind that you can switch between branches at any time.
-In gaming terms, you don't need to complete a side quest to move forward with the main quest.
+In gaming terms, each branch represents a quest.
+You don't need to complete a side quest to move forward with the main quest.
+You can have any number of ongoing quests.

 ## Merging strategies